The best way to familiarise yourself with the internals of OpenCOR is by having a look at its source code.

 [OpenCOR]/src/windows/main.cpp (i.e. OpenCOR’s two main

-All changes to the source code must be referenced in the list of issues using labels.
-There are three types of labels:
+All changes to the source code must be referenced in the list of issues using labels to:

-Whenever something is pushed to the master branch, OpenCOR gets automatically built and tested on Travis CI's Ubuntu and macOS machines.
-That is, unless
+Whenever something is pushed to the Git repository, OpenCOR gets automatically built and tested on Windows, Linux and macOS, through Jenkins at the Auckland Bioengineering Institute.

 More specific information can be found in the following pages: